 Damping off is a fungal infection that’s generally characterized by the absence (or rotting) of roots, and thin, thread-like stems where the seedlings are infected.

-But, it can also wreak havoc in seeds below the soil.
+But, it can also wreak havoc in seeds below the soil in two different ways.

 In pre-emergence damping off, fungi infect the seed as it germinates.